-- a.
-State the test for hydrogen gas. - b.
-During the experiment, the test tube becomes warm.
-What term is used to describe a reaction which gives out heat? - c.
-Calculate the average rate at which gas is given off between 10 and 40s of the reaction. - d.
-Why would increasing the concentration of the acid increase the rate of the reaction? - 10.
-Explain why the reaction rate decreases as the reaction progresses.
+- (a) State the test for hydrogen gas. - (b) During the experiment, the test tube becomes warm.
+What term is used to describe a reaction which gives out heat?

+(c) Calculate the average rate of the chemical reaction in cm^3s^{-1} between 10s and 40s.

+- (d) Why would increasing the concentration of the acid increase the rate of the reaction? - (e) Explain why the reaction rate decreases as the reaction progresses.